scRNA-MSc-KCL/Neural_nets_for_cancer_detection/README.md

+The files contained in this repository are for the creation and optimization of neural networks to classify scRNA single cell sequencing data

 Prior to running of the models in contained in this folder the appropriate datasets must be downloaded from their source files.

 These can found in the following locations